 Guidelines consist of bureau, agency, and government-wide policy, regulations and operating procedures; technical reports, and published and unpublished scientific reports.
 Guidelines also include technical documentation related to mapping and visualization systems, statistical modeling software, and mainframe and desktop computers.
-Precedents are typically available, but not always directly applicable.
+Most available guidelines are not directly applicable to the work and require adaptation to apply to specific projects.

-The employee must use judgment adapting guidelines to resolve specific, complex issues.
-While equipment and software are generally commercially produced, such equipment and software may require adaptation to suit the needs of the work.
-The scientist must apply judgment in adapting equipment, devising new techniques and developing methods that depart from established practices.
+The employee must use judgment and creativity in interpreting and applying guidelines.
+While equipment and software are generally commercially produced, such equipment and software frequently require extensive adaptation to suit the needs of the work.
+The scientist must apply experienced judgment in adapting equipment, devising new techniques and developing methods that depart from established practices.